AccessCyberlearning works with current and future cyberlearning researchers, technology developers, and instructors to

 Stakeholders discuss strategies and share resources for promoting the participation of people with disabilities in online learning and integrating universal design and accessibility topics into courses and activities.

 Stakeholders came together to share ideas and expertise regarding how to create more accessible, usable, and welcoming online learning experiences for everyone, including those with disabilities.

 - Searchable Knowledge Base of questions and answers, case studies, and promising practices

-- Guidelines for making cyberlearning instruction and technologies welcoming and accessible to students with disabilities
+- (To be developed) Guidelines for making cyberlearning instruction and technologies welcoming and accessible to students with disabilities

 - Proceedings of a capacity building institute where stakeholders explored issues related to disability and cyberlearning